Wednesday's Woman is a feature dedicated to spotlighting women who are role models for our daughters. . . and the world.

 March 14, 2012, by Anna Mahler

-When first learning about horrible suffering going on in different places in the world, it's easy to feel overwhelmed and hopeless.
-It can seem as though, when something is happening so far away, so many are suffering and I am only one person, what good can I really do?
-Lisa Shannon is an amazing example of what can happen when one person decides to take action. (read more)
+suffering and I am only one person, what good can I really do?
+Lisa Shannon is an amazing example of what can happen when

 This was the case when I read about Phyllis Ferguson, the mother of Chardon High School shooting victim Demetrius Hewlin.
 Very little time has gone by since the shooting incident transpired in the Cleveland suburb.
 Less time has passed since the passing of Demetruis Hewlin.
 Some people, including myself, (read more)